 Lisa Derand (b.
 1997, Reunion Island) grew up in the Seychelles and lived in Paris, Hong Kong and Valencia and now the United Kingdom, which developed her interest in people and human relationships.
 She was educated at Li Po Chun United World College of Hong Kong where she first studied art before going [...]

-Louisa Love is a Dover-born contemporary artist working experimentally across sound, music, writing, installation, performance and collaborative/curatorial activity.
+Louisa Love is a Dover-born contemporary artist working experimentally in sound, music, writing, installation, performance and collaborative/curatorial activity.
 Through multi-narrative artworks and events, she explores interests in the multiplicity and instability of the individual voice and how this is ‘performed’ across aspects of language, matter, space, place, bodies and technology. [...]

 Webb’s practice currently explores communication, miscommunication, misinterpretation and mistakes through the participation of narrative.
 Through the use of moving image, Webb has been investigating the intimacy of electronic devices and digital hospitality observing how new social histories and fictional realities are being created through shared technologies.
 Webb is interested in how [...]